austinway-boop/Room5/VERCEL_SETUP.md

 ## Troubleshooting

+### "WRONGPASS invalid or missing auth token"
+- This means Upstash Redis credentials are missing or incorrect
+- Make sure you added both `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`
+- Verify you're using REST API credentials, not regular Redis credentials
+- After adding environment variables, redeploy your app

 ### "Missing environment variables"
-- Ensure all 5 variables are set in Vercel dashboard
+- Ensure all 7 variables are set in Vercel dashboard
 - Redeploy after adding variables

 ### "Google OAuth error"
 - Update redirect URI in Google Cloud Console
 - Must match exactly with your Vercel URL

-### "Database errors"
-- Vercel uses temporary storage
-- For production, consider using:
-  - Vercel Postgres
-  - PlanetScale
-  - Supabase
-  - MongoDB Atlas
+### "Data not persisting between deployments"
+- This happens when Redis is not configured
+- Set up Upstash Redis as described above
+- The app will work without Redis but use in-memory storage (data lost on redeploy)